mollie/api-documentation/source/reference/v2/onboarding-api/submit-onboarding-data.rst

       :type: string
       :condition: optional

-      The Chamber of Commerce registration number of the company.
+      The Chamber of Commerce (or local equivalent) registration number of the organization.

    .. parameter:: vatNumber
       :type: string
       :condition: optional

-      The VAT number of the company, if based in the European Union.
-The VAT number will be checked with the `VIES <http://ec.europa.eu/taxation_customs/vies/>`_ service by Mollie.
+      The VAT number of the organization, if based in the European Union or the United Kingdom.

    .. parameter:: vatRegulation
       :type: string